MidAtlantic Fiber Association Fellowship Program

 - Reports should be submitted by email in PDF format to the Grants Committee at email@example.com.

-The successful applicants must submit photo releases for anyone who is recognizable).
-This report will also be published on the MAFA website, and is due by December 1, 2017.
+- Submit a brief follow-up report after sharing the experience, with photographs, including the MAFA Photo Release form for anyone who is recognizable.
+This report and related photos, which will also be published on the MAFA website, is due by December 1, 2017.

 - MAFA fellows are encouraged to submit further follow-up reports in ensuing years if they choose.
 However, only one follow-up report is required.